Creative communicators who thrive on the demands of client reputation management should check out the competitive field of public relations

 Vacancies for PR officers exist in-house and in consultancies:

 - An in-house department works exclusively for one company or organisation, which may be public, commercial or not-for-profit.
-As an in-house PR professional, you'll need to acquire specialist knowledge of the particular area in which you are working to enable you to design and implement a specific PR programme to meet the organisation's requirements.
+As an in-house PR professional, you'll need to acquire specialist knowledge of the particular area in which you're working to enable you to design and implement a specific PR programme to meet the organisation's requirements.

 - PR consultancies provide an independent service to several client organisations, often working within very different market sectors.
 Consultancies vary in size, from large international firms with offices throughout the world to small local firms who may specialise in a specific area such as fashion, music, healthcare or finance.
 Larger consultancies are likely to have a wider client base, ranging from law firms to builders' merchants.